sagiegurari/cargo-make/docs/_includes/content.md

 args = ["build", "--verbose"]
 ````

-If you want to disable some existing task (will not disable its dependencies), you can do it as follows:
+If you want to disable some existing task (will also disable its dependencies), you can do it as follows:

 ````toml
 [tasks.build]